rio-si/Group6_SENG3010_mainRepo/README.md

 /*
 - Phase 1 ReDone [As per Group Consensus - In Progress]
-- Sample Text
+- ReDone-ubuntu-web-vm-rio Created
   * Sample Text
-- Sample Text
+- Snapshot will be taken once completed

 rio
 */